 Applications are invited from individuals who have earned undergraduate or graduate degrees in any discipline or field of study.
 To be considered for admission, the applicant must submit the following to the Graduate Admissions Office:

-A completed graduate application for admission with payment of appropriate application
+- A completed graduate application for admission with payment of appropriate application fee.

-The contract information or email addresses of two recommenders who can comment on the applicant's academic and professional qualifications.
+- The contract information or email addresses of three recommenders who can comment on the applicant's academic and professional qualifications.
 The recommenders will be asked to submit a letter of recommendation.

 To be accepted on a regular basis, applicants must have earned a cumulative GPA of at least 3.0 in their undergraduate degree program.
 An applicant who has earned a cumulative GPA of less than 3.0 in his or her undergraduate degree program will be required to interview with the MBA program director or the director's designate.